gibbsalex/my-demos/bike_suspension_sim/suspension_sys_id.md

 # MTB Rear Shock Suspension System Identification

 ## Abstract

-Use System Identification techniques to parameterize the model of the mass-spring-damper that is in the rear-suspension of a mountain bike.
+Mountain bikes utilize a mass-spring-damper as rear-suspension to provide more control and comfort to the rider.
+In this investigation, we utilize two methods to identify the transfer function of the LTI-system that represents the rear-suspension system of a mountain bike.
+We show that...

+Directions:

+1 (easy) - we can identify the current tuning of the suspension system.

+The current tuning dampens frequencies.
+The current tuning is defined as the spring constant(shock airpressure), damper coefficient(firmness setting).

+2 (hard) - how to adjust the tuning to actively dampen all frequencies

+we can actively adjust the tuning of the system from the current tuning to the desired tuning.

 ## Introduction